katalyst-labs-os/katalyst-core/README.md

 It is mostly powered by the Cadquery programmatic CAD Python library and by Openrouter's LLMs API endpoints.
 There is also some RAGging going on with the `sentence-transformers` Python library.

 We are looking for contributors to help us grow our community's open dataset.
-If you'd like to contribute Cadquery of Build123d code, please [do so here](https://discord.gg/8BuBk8yuvw).
+If you'd like to contribute Cadquery or Build123d code, please [do so here](https://discord.gg/8BuBk8yuvw).

 ## Installation